N3v1/N3v1/README.md

 </div>-->
 ### Design and Development

-I'm Nevio from Germany, and I do Graphic Design and Development in my free time.
+Hi, I'm Nevio from Germany, and I do Graphic Design and Development in my free time.
 I really enjoy learning new languages and frameworks.
 I also like wireframing, UI, UX, and design in general.

 ## Hobbies